elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, the Symbol object does not create a global symbol that is available in your whole codebase.
-To create symbols available across files and even across realms (each of which has its own global scope), use the methods Symbol.for() and Symbol.keyFor() to set and retrieve symbols from the global symbol registry.
+  <div><strong>Interview Response:</strong> No, the Symbol object does not create a global symbol available in your whole codebase.
+To create symbols available across files and even across realms (each of which has its global scope), use the methods Symbol.for() and Symbol.keyFor() to set and retrieve symbols from the global symbol registry.
 </div>
   </div>
 </details>